aws-hue/XGBoost-from-scratch/README.md

-Here you can find the core of xgBoost with simple explanation:
+Here you can find the core of xgBoost with simple explanation (p.s. before reading it, I recommend that you brush up on your knowledge of derivatives, error functions, and gradient descent itself) :

 1. Problem Definition